kmarkus/rFSM/doc/README.txt

 5 Common pitfalls
 6 Tools
 7 Helper modules
-8 Background
-    8.1 Structural Model
-    8.2 Behavioral model
-9 More examples, tips and tricks
+8 More examples, tips and tricks
-10 Acknowledgement
+9 Acknowledgement

 1 Overview
 ~~~~~~~~~~~

-  rFSM is a minimal Statechart variant designed for /Coordinating/
+  rFSM is a small yet powerful Statechart implementation.
+It is mainly
+  designed for /Coordinating/ of complex systems but not limited to
-  complex systems such as robots.
-It is written purely in Lua and is
+  that. rFSM is written purely in Lua and is thus highly portable and
-  thus highly portable and embeddable.
-Being a Lua domain specific
+  embeddable.
+As a Lua domain specific language rFSM inherits the
-  language, rFSM inherits the easy extensibility of its host language.
+  extensibility of its host language.

   rFSM is dual licensed under LGPL/BSD.

 2 Quickstart
 ~~~~~~~~~~~~~

-  1. define an rfsm state machine (examples/hello\_world.lua)
+  1. define an rfsm state machine (see =examples/hello\_world.lua=)
-  2. define a context script to execute it (examples/runscript.lua)
+  2. define a context script to execute it (see =examples/runscript.lua=)
   3. run it

   lua examples/runscript.lua